IBhbg/RESTful-API/README.md

 Those methods are used in ProductServlet class.
 Those methods are optimized in optimizeapp.
 The app class is to check how much energy those methods consume (wihtout any optimization) when running with a Java agent.
 Write ...
 ## How to build
 Install maven on your machine.
 I use a Linux distro.
 Take a look at the pom file.
 Download and install [jRAPL](https://github.com/aservet1/jRAPL).
-Import and install [Java Microbench Harness](https://github.com/openjdk/jmh), JMH.
+Download and install [Java Microbench Harness](https://github.com/openjdk/jmh), JMH.
 It is poosible to add JMH from Plugins.
-If you are interested in the application to see if those methods works then download [Apache Tomacat](https://tomcat.apache.org/download-90.cgi) and configure your settings.
+You need to install the Java Agent called [joularjx](https://github.com/joular/joularjx) If you are interested in the application to see if those methods works then download [Apache Tomacat](https://tomcat.apache.org/download-90.cgi) and configure your settings.
+I got error when I ran my Java Agent.
+The error came from IntelliJ.
+I have an older version from InteLLiJ and it worked.
-IntelliJ not from the Toolbox!

 ## Running